 The Arkansas Development Finance Authority (ADFA) Move-Up Loan Program provides 30-year mortgages with fixed rates and no prepayment penalty.
 The loan must be your first mortgage, but it can be an FHA, conventional, Rural Development, or Department of Veterans Affairs (VA) loan.
 Borrowers must purchase a home for less than $424,100.

 The Move-Up Program can also be combined with the state's other incentive programs.
 For example, the Mortgage Credit Certificate Program offers first-time homebuyers a dollar-for-dollar tax credit of up to 35% of the mortgage interest paid each year, up to a maximum of $2,000 per year, for as long as the home is their primary residence.

 The California Housing Finance Agency (CalHFA) has an FHA program for first-time homebuyers that includes an FHA-insured 30-year mortgage with a fixed rate.
 Eligible properties must be the borrower's primary residence and include manufactured homes, single-family homes, and some condominiums.

 Borrowers must also complete virtual or in-person homebuyer education counseling and collect their certificate of completion.
 Income limits vary based on the home's location; for example, in San Bernardino County, the maximum qualifying income is $153,000.

 CHFA Down Payment Assistance Grant

-The Colorado Housing and Finance Authority (CHFA) offers a down payment assistance grant for up to 3% of a borrower’s first mortgage.
+The Colorado Housing and Finance Authority (CHFA) offers a down payment assistance grant for up to 3% of a borrower's first mortgage with no repayment required.
 For example, a borrower could receive up to $7,500 in down payment help for a $250,000 30-year fixed-rate mortgage.